Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 `ls -l /etc/passwd` permissions for the passwd file `ls -l /etc/group` permissions for the group folder

+- You can also check who has sudo access by typing `sudo su -l`

 - Searching users by permissions with `grep`

 - Checking root `sudo grep root /etc/shadow` will show `root:!:18212:0:99999:7:::`